West Wash Park, Denver

 We love it when our clients know how to have a good time on showings and throughout the buying process.
 When we think of Zach and Anna, that’s what think of… two people who know how to have fun!

-Mark met this awesome couple through the Summit Church and helped them buy their first condo in Five Points.
+Mark met this awesome couple at church and helped them buy their first condo in Five Points.
 A year or so later, they decided to move on up, so we sold their Five Points condo and helped them find their next home.
 This is the story of their new chapter in West Wash Park.

 What made you fall in love with this house?